Perceiver-Actor: A Multi-Task Transformer for Robotic Manipulation: Related Work

 \textbf{Language Grounding for Manipulation.} Several works have proposed methods for grounding language in robot actions~\citep{Shridhar-RSS-18,matuszek2014learning,bollini2013interpreting,misra2016tell,bisk2016natural,thomason2015learning,interact_picking18,chenJointNetworkGrasp2021, blukis2020few, paxton2019prospection,tellex2011understanding,nguyen2020robot}.
-However, these methods use disentangled pipelines for perception and action, with the language primarily being used to guide perception.
-Recently, a number of end-to-end approaches \citep{ahn2022can,jang2022bc,lynch2020grounding} have been proposed for conditioning BC agents with language instructions.
-These methods require thousands of human teleoperated demonstrations that are collected over several days or even months.
-In contrast, \model~can learn robust multi-task policy with just a few minutes of training data.
-For benchmarking, several simulation environments exist~\citep{mees2021calvin,zengTransporterNetworksRearranging2021,yu2020meta}, but we use RLBench~\citep{james2020rlbench} for its diversity of 6-DoF tasks and ease of generating expert demonstrations with templated language goals.
+However, these methods use disentangled pipelines for perception and action, with the language primarily being used to guide perception~\citep{egl}.
+Recently, a number of end-to-end approaches \citep{ahn2022can,jang2022bc,nair2022learning,mees2022matters,lynch2020grounding} have been proposed for conditioning BC agents with language instructions.
+These methods require thousands of human demos or autonomous episodes that are collected over several days or even months.
+In contrast, \model~can learn robust multi-task policies with just a few minutes of training data.
+For benchmarking, several simulation environments exist~\citep{mees2021calvin,zengTransporterNetworksRearranging2021,yu2020meta}, but we use RLBench~\citep{james2020rlbench} for its diversity of 6-DoF tasks and ease of generating demonstrations with templated language goals.

 \model~is a language-conditioned behavior-cloning agent for 6-DoF manipulation.
 The key idea is to learn perceptual representations of actions conditioned on language goals.
 Given a voxelized reconstruction of a scene, we use a Perceiver Transformer~\citep{jaegle2021perceiver} to learn per-voxel features.
 Despite the extremely large input space ($100^3$), Perceiver uses a small set of latent vectors to encode the input.
 The per-voxel features are then used to predict the next best action in terms of discretized translation, rotation, and gripper state at each timestep. \model~relies purely on the current observation to determine what to do next in sequential tasks.
 See \figref{fig:peract} for an overview.